Methodology

 When a score isn't shown

-We only display a Vouched Score when at least three independent public-record signals exist for a provider.
-If we have only a single source (say, Google reviews and nothing else), we keep the provider listed for SEO completeness but don't show a score and don't index the page in search.
-This avoids implying confidence we don't have.
+We only display a Vouched Score when enough independent signals exist to support it.
+If we have only a single source (say, Google reviews and nothing else), we keep the provider listed for completeness but don't show a score and don't index the page in search — this avoids implying confidence we don't actually have.

 What the score is not